X01XX/risc-v-memory-management-vf2/README.md

 Instances of stacks may be used without any corresponding array, by running stack_new.

 If working with pstruct addresses on a stand-alone stack, it can be detected that the last copy of an address has been popped off the stack, by running stack_contains, and therefore it is ready to be deallocated.

+See the forth-memory-management project for more development, which may be added here at a later date.